How to "say no" without jeopardising your reputation or damaging your relationships

-- You find it very difficult to say no, especially when it's to someone who matters to you.
+- You may receive an urgent request for more work, but you find it so difficult to say no, especially when it's to someone who matters to you because you feel guilty about letting them down.

 - When you're saying no you wonder whether you're believable.